tupleapp/pair-programming-guide/_pages/antipatterns.md

 You will not be good at it at first, but consistent practice will yield improvements.

 Don't give up after a difficult first experience.
 Don't assume experienced developers are automatically good pairing partners.
 Don't expect to be good without practice.

+Consider reflecting with your pair or asking for feedback after each session.
+What could have been better?